pgomes13/google-map-markers/README.md

 * [npm] - Installs, publishes and manages node programs
 * [Bower] - A package manager for the web
 * [Gulp] - The streaming build system
-* [Bootstrap] - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+* [Bootstrap] - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web
 * [Angular UI Bootstrap] - Bootstrap components written in pure AngularJS by the AngularUI Team
 * [Sass] - Syntactically Awesome Style Sheets
 * [Babel] - The compiler for writing next generation JavaScript